What is panelized construction

 Products include:

-uses Gold Bond eXP Sheathing with GridMarX® installation guide marks on light-gauge steel panels to ensure quality control during fabrication.
+Learn how one panelized construction company uses Gold Bond eXP Sheathing with GridMarX® installation guide marks on light-gauge steel panels to ensure quality control during fabrication.